 The activities of Sector B include all aspects of sustainable mobility research, with emphasis on land transport networks and their traffic.
 In particular, it is involved with issues regarding the planning, design, management, and operation of land transport systems from the point of their infrastructures, networks, traffic and transport operation.

 Indicatively, it is concerned with the issues of:

 - Application of Information Communication Technologies (ICT) and of Intelligent Transport Systems (ITS) in the areas of responsibility of the Sector.

 - Infrastructure and service to support C-ITS and automated transport systems.

 - Sustainable mobility and sustainable mobility plans (Sustainable Mobility management and planning).

 - Development and promotion of the transportation planning process at national and regional level.

-- Demand forecasting and demand management (for all modes).
+- Demand forecasting and demand management for land and multimodal transport.

 - Capacity and availability assessment of transport infrastructures to satisfy this demand - Design of transport network infrastructures.

 - Algorithms development for the simulation or mathematical representation of transport operations.